Resources and Policies

-1. Make an appointment to meet or speak with someone from the office of Disability Services or email firstname.lastname@example.org.
-Entering first year and transfer students will want to make first contact by filling out the Disability Services Information Form on the portal.
+1. Make an appointment to meet or speak with someone from the Office of Accessibility and Disability Resources or email firstname.lastname@example.org.
+Entering first year and transfer students will want to make first contact by filling out the Accessibility and Disability Resources Information Form on the portal.

 2. Complete the appropriate request form for the type of accommodation being requested.
 Any time during the year, individuals may fill out a request form to initiate a request for accommodations.